List of Danish football champions

 The Danish football champions are the winners of the highest league of football in Denmark.
 The title has been contested since 1913, in a varying form of competitions.
 Since 1991, the winners have been found through the Danish Superliga championship.
-The Danish football championship is governed by the Danish Football Association (DBU).
+The Danish football championship is governed by the Divisionsforeningen.

 The early Danish football championships were decided in a single game, and the competition was not nationwide until its structure was altered before the 1927–28 season.
 Until the 1950s, the winners' list included teams exclusively from the Copenhagen area.
-Kjøbenhavns Boldklub (KB) thus won 12 of its record 15 Danish championships before the 1954–55 season, when Køge Boldklub became the first non-Copenhagen team to be crowned Danish football champions.
+Kjøbenhavns Boldklub (KB) thus won 12 of its shared record 15 Danish championships before the 1954–55 season, when Køge Boldklub became the first non-Copenhagen team to be crowned Danish football champions.

 A Danish champion has been found every year since 1913, except for 1915 and 1928.
 In 1915, the tournament was not played because of World War I. In 1928, there was no rule defined for the possibility that two or more teams had the same number of points at the end of the tournament, when three clubs all ended in first place.